schwollie/spanish-vocabulary/README.md

 2. Open `index.html` in a web browser
 3. Start learning immediately with default lections

-### With Google Drive Sync
+### With Firebase Sync
 1. Open the app in a browser
 2. Click **"Sign in with Google"**
 3. Grant permissions
-4. Your data syncs automatically across devices
+4. Your data syncs in real-time across all devices

 ## Usage